María Dimitrova

-María Dimitrova (born October 11, 1985) is a Bulgarian-Dominican martial artist who practices karate.
+María Dimitrova (born October 11, 1985) is a Bulgarian born, Dominican martial artist who practices karate.

 Early life

 She was born in Bulgaria to father Valeri Dimitrov and mother Maya Ivanova, both citizens of that same country.
 At the age of 6, her family made the trip to the Dominican Republic and settled for good in Sosua, Puerto Plata.
 A friend of the family had recommended the country to them.

 María started to practice Karate when she was four years old, as her father was a Karateka as well.
 The "Karate Princess" (as she's called much due to her looks and ability in Martial Art) has been ranked among the best in the world in Female Kata since 2005, when she won the gold medal at the XVI Pan-American Junior Karate Championship in Montevideo, Uruguay.

 That same year, she also won her first world medal at the WKF World Junior Karate Championship, Cyprus.